Table of Contents

 What’s Wrong With Just Using He?

-Why not just use he?
-Consider these sentences: Before a writer seeks to publish, he should hire a professional editor.
-Almost half of you are female.
-(I say almost because some people identify themselves as transgender or gender fluid.)
-Why make all but those who identify as male have to tell themselves, But she means me, too?
+Really?
+Consider this sentence: Before a writer seeks to publish, he should hire a professional editor.
+Less than half of you are male.
+(Statistically, there are more women than men in North America and in much of Europe.
+And some people identify themselves as gender fluid.)
+So why make most people in your audience think, But she means me too?
 Then there’s this type of problem: When a student wishes to become a virologist, he should take science courses as an undergraduate.
 We default to men for an entire profession.
 Those who are not male have just been bumped out of the writing and have to readjust their thinking before they proceed.
 Oh.
 The guidance counselor is talking about me too.
-Or they have to decide that in 2020 (at the time of this writing) the author doesn’t mean to exclude women.
+Or they have to decide that in 2023 (at the time of this writing) the author doesn’t mean to exclude women.
 One of the biggest challenges for writers is to keep readers engaged.
 When you bump them out of the manuscript because they have to make a mental adjustment, you at least for the moment disengage the reader.

-I’ll be direct and admit that I don’t care whether the usage is as old as it really is or whether it is new, and I’m a prescriptivist by nature.
+I’ll be direct and admit that I don’t care whether the usage is as old as it really is or whether it is new even though I’m a prescriptivist by nature.
 In other words, I believe that grammatical rules should be followed unless there is a reason not to.
 That means that I believe that apostrophes don’t belong in plural nouns just because a lot of people haven’t absorbed the difference between six ocelots and six ocelot’s in the local zoo.

-But when it comes to pronouns, the needs of the English language have changed.
-You could try to work around the problem by using an alternative, even if the alternative is cumbersome and ponderous (like using s/he, or even some totally made-up pronoun altogether), but why?
-We need the singular they because today we don’t want to automatically exclude at least half the population when we write or speak.
+The descriptivists are right that when it comes to pronouns, the needs of the English language have changed, and clearly, English changes without our permission.
+So even if the singular they were a newfangled thing and not the old-fashioned thing it is, we need it, because today we don’t want to automatically exclude over half the population when we write or speak.

 What’s interesting about the singular they is that there is a basis for descriptivists and prescriptivists to agree.